Visualized spotlights visual artists in the music world.

 Dive into the imaginative and infinitely colorful mind of visual artist Erik Kirtley.
-But first, Erik discusses his inception into the wild and wonderful world of music illustration below:

 I’m a 23 year old Swede who just moved to Gothenburg, the home of Little Dragon, Jens Lekman and José Gonzales.
 I’m soon to be a student at the School of Design and Crafts here in town.
 I used to draw as a kid, discovered Photoshop at age eleven, started drawing manga characters in junior high, got caught on photography and graphic design in high school and later attended preparatory (not the fancy kind) art school and preparatory design school.